Russian language in Israel

 "Vegetables and fruits" shop sign in Haifa in Russian and Hebrew.

 A multilingual (Hebrew, Arabic, English, and Russian) sign at the Ministry of Interior/Ministry of Immigrant Absorption in Haifa.

 The multilingual warning (English, Hebrew, Arabic and Russian) on the optical cable manhole cover in Tel Aviv.

 The Russian language is spoken natively by a considerable proportion of the population of Israel, mostly by immigrants who came from the former Soviet Union from 1989 onwards.
 It is a major foreign language in the country, and is used in many aspects of life.
 Russian is the third most common native language in Israel after Modern Hebrew and Arabic.
-Government institutions and businesses often also provide information and services in Russian, and has effectively become semi-official in some areas with high concentration of Russian-speaking immigrants.
-The Russian-speaking population of Israel is the world's third-largest population of Russian native-speakers living outside the former Soviet Union territories after Germany and the United States, and the highest as a proportion of the population.
-As of 2013, 1,231,003 residents of the Post-Soviet states have immigrated to Israel since the fall of the Soviet Union.
-As of 2017, there are up to 1.5 million Russian-speaking Israelis out of total population of 8,700,000 (17.25%).
+Government institutions and businesses often also provide information and services in Russian, and Russian has effectively become semi-official areas with a high concentration of Russian-speaking immigrants.
+The Russian-speaking population of Israel is the world's third-largest population of Russian native speakers living outside the former Soviet Union territories after Germany and the United States, and the highest as a proportion of the population.